lucee/lucee-docs/docs/03.reference/01.functions/isempty/function.md

 id: function-isempty
 categories:
 - decision
-description: 'Returns whether or not a given value is "empty". '
+description: 'Returns whether or not a given value is "empty".'
 ---

 Returns whether or not a given value is "empty".